ibm-cloud-docs/billing-usage/enterprise.md

 In an enterprise, billing access and usage access are assigned separately.

-   * Billing access is provided by assigning enterprise users a role on the Billing service.
+   * Billing access is provided by assigning enterprise users a role on the Billing account management service.
 For example, you can assign the Viewer role to an enterprise user so that they can view the amount of available subscription credit in the credit pool, or you can assign the Editor or Administrator role so that they can add new subscriptions or manage payment methods.
-   * Usage access is provided by assigning enterprise users the Usage Reports Viewer, Editor, or Administrator role on the Enterprise service.
+   * Usage access is provided by assigning enterprise users the Usage Reports Viewer, Editor, or Administrator role on the Enterprise account management service.
 You can assign this access for the entire enterprise or for specific account groups and accounts.

 If you want your billing administrator to be able to view costs by account or account group, be sure to assign them the appropriate access on both the Enterprise service and Billing service.
 {: tip}